UnacceptableBehaviour/js_canvas/test_pages/u7_fp_diffusion/README.md

 Each point is allocated a FabricCell object which is walled in by 6 neighbours.

-Each off which is referenced in the walls array.
+Each of which is referenced in the walls array.

 ![fabricCell connectome](https://github.com/UnacceptableBehaviour/js_canvas/blob/master/test_pages/u7_fp_diffusion/imgs/fabric_array_connections.jpeg)